What Was Done

 v.
 Kerensky Offensive

-WWI offensive against the Germans in central Europe is turned back: a disastrous failure, and the patience of the soldiers snaps.
+The final Russian offensive against the Germans in central Europe is turned back: it is a disastrous failure, and the patience of the soldiers snaps.

 d.
 The Soviets